 Now we observe how businesses and non-profits are moving all of their valuable data to the cloud.
 Backup has become part of their culture.
 Savvy ones are introducing CASB systems to protect their data from the most popular and dangerous cyber security risks.
 Nobody knows what kind of new threat may arise.
 Therefore, the only response in the event of a disaster is to follow a Disaster Recovery Plan.

 Disaster Recovery Plan – What Is It?

 There is no universal disaster recovery plan for all companies as there is no universal approach to protect data and assets.
-Every company has own strategy written in its plan.
+Every company has its own strategy written in its plan.
 A disaster recovery plan can contain three kinds of measures:

-- Preventive or data loss prevention (DLP) measures are aimed to prevent possible threats, for example, blocking dangerous applications from accessing corporate data to prevent malicious data leaks.
+- Preventive or data loss prevention (DLP) measures are aimed to prevent possible threats.
+For example: blocking dangerous applications from accessing corporate data to prevent malicious data leaks.

-- Corrective measures are used to restore company’s data, for example, recovering data from third-party backup storage.
+- Corrective measures are used to restore the company’s data, for example, recovering data from third-party backup storage.

 The steps on the timeline represent the main stages of responding to the process.
 All of them are described and explained in disaster recovery.